 The breakdown of CHE by fuel type by terminal is provided in Table IV.1-1 and further shown in Figure IV.1-1 for the Port as a whole and for TAMT.
 As shown, of the 184 total CHE pieces, the largest portion (84 pieces) is comprised of electric- or solar- powered (approximately 45%).
 Diesel comprises the next largest share, making up approximately 35% of the equipment inventory.
 However, as shown in Figure IV.1-1, diesel pieces comprise most of the equipment at TAMT, and the majority of diesel pieces Port-wide operate at TAMT.
 While the NCMT has the most pieces of CHE of all the marine terminals, most of these pieces are non-emitting or smaller gasoline or propane pieces.
+Most equipment at the CST are small electric pieces.

 Table IV.1-1.
-Summary of Cargo Handling Pieces by Fuel Type
+Summary of Cargo Handling Pieces by Fuel Type\